 What Does a Correlation Matrix Look Like?

-In our application, you will find the correlation matrix under Relation.
+In our application, you will find the correlation matrix in the left sidebar under the Relations menu.
 Every column is a variable in the table, and the correlations are shown between them.
 It is like a relation map, but here you will see the strength of the relations as numbers.
 The higher the number, the stronger the correlation between the variables.

 Tip: The darker the field, the stronger the relationship between the variables.